Randal Kolo Muani: International career

 Kolo Muani was a youth international for France.
 He played matches for his country's under-21 and Olympic national teams.

 On 15 September 2022, Kolo Muani received his first call-up to the senior France national team for two UEFA Nations League matches.
 On 16 November 2022, he replaced Christopher Nkunku in France's FIFA World Cup squad after the latter was forced to withdraw due to injury.
 On 14 December, Kolo Muani scored his first goal for France, in the semi-final match against Morocco, slotting in a deflected shot from Kylian Mbappé.
 He also became the third fastest player to score a goal as a substitute in the World Cup, after 44 seconds, only behind Richard Morales and Ebbe Sand.

 In the final against Argentina, he won a penalty which was converted into a goal by Kylian Mbappé, then scored in the penalty shootout which ended in a 4–2 defeat.
-During the match, past the 120th minute and into the final stoppage time before penalties, Kolo Muani had an opportunity to score the go-ahead goal and potentially win the World Cup for France, but it was saved by Emiliano Martínez in what has been described as the "new 'Save of the Century.
+During the match, in the 123rd minute and into the final stoppage time before penalties, Kolo Muani had an opportunity to score the go-ahead goal and potentially win the World Cup for France, but it was saved by Emiliano Martínez in what has been described as the "new 'Save of the Century.
 In February 2023, Kolo Muani recalled the moment by saying, "I could have lobbed him, I could have given the ball to Kylian [Mbappé], but in the moment, I didn't see him.
 After when you see the video, you see that there were other options, but it's too late, you cannot do anything.
 I still have it in my throat and it'll be there for life."

 On 21 November 2023, Kolo Muani scored his first goal for France after the 2022 World Cup in a 2–2 draw away to Greece in UEFA Euro 2024 qualifying.
 On 17 May 2024, he was included in France's squad for UEFA Euro 2024.
 In the round of 16 against Belgium on 1 July, Kolo Muani provoked an own goal after his shot was deflected into the Belgian net by Jan Vertonghen, securing a 1–0 victory that put France in the quarter-finals.
 On 9 July in the semi-finals, Kolo Muani scored the opening goal in a 2–1 defeat to Spain, a header assisted by a cross from Mbappé.
 On 14 October, Kolo Muani scored his first international brace in a 2–1 win over Belgium in the UEFA Nations League.
 He finished 2024 as France's top scorer with six goals to his name.